govindrajputFST/iCEC-Page/README.md

 docker run -p 8000:8000 icec-app
 ```

-You can now access the app at port 8000.
+You can now access the app at port 8000 directly.

 Open a Pull Request 🔀